 In these Operating Requirements capitalised terms have the meanings set out below:

-ABN means an Australian Business Number and has the same meaning given to it in the A New Tax System (Australian Business Number) Act 1999 (Cth).
+ABN means an Australian Business Number and has the meaning given to it in the A New Tax System (Australian Business Number) Act 1999 (Cth).

 Access Credentials means a User identification and password, and any other details, required for a Person to access the ELN.